 Monarchs navigate to their overwintering sites with striking precision each year.
-We are combining novel miniaturized tracking electronics and machine learning methods with next-generation sequencing and imaging approaches to understand how they do this.
+How and why “eastern” monarchs choose specific peaks within the oyamel fir forests of the Trans-Mexican Volcanic Belt are still largely unknown.
+These choices likely involve navigation mechanisms that are unique among insects.
+We are combining novel miniaturized tracking electronics and machine learning methods with next-generation sequencing and imaging approaches to understand individual-level behaviors during migration.

 Join our tracking project!